amanvalera/amanvalera.github.io/_experience/2022-business-data-analyst.md

 location: "Mumbai, India"
 ---

-This is a description of a teaching experience.
+This is a description of a experience.
 You can use markdown like any other post.

 Heading 1
 ======